break-stuff/fast-element-starter/README.md

 This command will start up the [Storybook](https://storybook.js.org/docs/web-components/get-started/introduction) environment and run the custom element manifest generator.

+### Running on a Local Web Server

 ---

 ```bash
 npm run serve
 ```

-Sometimes you need to completely isolate your components for additional testing.
+Sometimes you need to isolate your components for additional testing.
 Running the `serve` command will start a local web server using the `index.html` file at the root of the project.

 ## Testing Your Components